MCPSS names 2022-23 Teachers of the Year

 MCPSS has a great track record in the Alabama Teacher of the Year competition.
 In 2022, William Edmonds of Barton Academy was named Alabama’s Secondary Teacher of the Year.
 As a teacher at Dawes Intermediate, Chasity Collier was named Alabama’s Teacher of the Year in 2018.
 As a teacher at Bryant High, David Dai was named Alabama’s top High School Teacher of the Year in 2020.
 And as a teacher at Hutchens Elementary, Julie Neidhardt was a top four finalist for Alabama’s Teacher of the Year in 2021.

-School-level teachers of the year are listed in the graphic below:
+All school-level teachers of the year are pictured below: